 Gameplay has also seen an overhaul.
 While still in the realm of traditional point-and-click with inventory based puzzles, Lewton also carries around a notepad with him.
 This will quickly fill up with clues and red herrings that can be used as both dialogue options and, uniquely, as if they were items.
 Not only does this allow for some fiendish puzzles, it also cleverly adds to the immersion of being a private investigator, crossing off clues when they are no longer needed.
 The downside to this is that you'll often have to scroll through pages and pages of clues as you progress further in the game.

 Considering the story is its own and contains mostly unique characters not found in the books, the writing is excellent.
 The parodies here are not so much taken from famous fantasy writings, but also video games.
 A particular highlight is when you come across Laredo Cronk, a rather blatant riff on Lara Croft of Tomb Raider fame.
 When describing her job as a 'Tomb Evacuator', she states "(It's) nothing special.
 I break into places where priceless antiquities have been locked away for centuries, overcome the elaborate and convoluted security systems, defeat my rivals and make away with the treasure.
 Typical day's work really."
-It's certainly sounds like something you'd hear from Pratchett himself, had he been an avid gamer.
+It certainly sounds like something you'd hear from Pratchett himself, had he been an avid gamer.
 What is even more ironic is that his daughter would eventually pen the recent ultra-violent reboot trilogy which famously lacks any actual tombs bringing the whole thing full circle.

-The only downside to the game, however, is in its lack of compatibility on modern systems.
+The only downside to the game, however, is its lack of compatibility with modern systems.
 It does kind of work on Windows 7, but you'd have to go through a lot of hoops in order to do so, including editing your registry and weird in-game workarounds - even then there's no guarantee it won't crash.
 It's a shame as most people do consider this to be the better of the three (I'm not one of them though).
 Its puzzles are certainly more accessible to the average adventure gamer.